Tolai hare: Distribution and habitat

 The tolai hare is native to central and eastern Asia.
-Its range extends from the eastern side of the Caspian Sea through Iran, Afghanistan, Kazakhstan, Turkmenistan, Uzbekistan and Kyrgyzstan, through southern Siberia and Mongolia to western, central and north-eastern China.
+Its range extends from the eastern side of the Caspian Sea through eastern Iran, Afghanistan, southern Kazakhstan, Turkmenistan, Uzbekistan and Kyrgyzstan, through southern Siberia and Mongolia to western, central and north-eastern China.
 It is a creature of semi-arid steppe, mountain steppe, rocky areas, rough grassland and forest grassland, preferring shrubby areas where there is plenty of cover.
 Its elevation range is generally between 600 and 900 m above sea level, but a single individual has been recorded much higher in Jammu and Kashmir.

 Ecology

 The tolai hare is a nocturnal species and feeds on grasses, herbaceous plants and roots.
 It does not dig a burrow except when it is breeding, but scrapes out a depression in the ground in which to lie; this scoop is shallow in hot weather but is deeper in colder conditions.
 Breeding takes place two or three times a year, with litters of two to six young being produced each time.

-In the neolithic Yangjiesha site of Loess Plateau, signs of commensal behavior (taming) between local tolai hares and humans can be found.
+In the Neolithic Yangjiesha site of Loess Plateau, signs of commensal behavior (taming) between local tolai hares and humans can be found.